open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 counters.
 To this end, converting from delta to cumulative needs to be defined so that backends can use this mechanism.

+> Note: This is not the only possible Delta to Cumulative algorithm.
+It is
+> just one possible implementation that fits the OTel Data Model.

 Converting from delta points to cumulative point is inherently a stateful operation.
 To successfully translate, we need all incoming delta points to reach one destination which can keep the current counter state and generate